Vote in Ukraine's Russia-held areas stokes tension with West

 “A man toting an assault rifle comes to your home and asks you to vote, so what can people do?”
 Boychenko said during a news conference, explaining how people were coerced into voting.

-Western allies sided firmly with Ukraine, dismissing the referendum votes as a sham.
+Western allies sided firmly with Ukraine, dismissing the referendum votes as a meaningless sham.

+British Foreign Secretary James Cleverly said the ballots were “a desperate move” by Putin.

 French Foreign Minister Catherine Colonna said while visiting Kyiv on Tuesday that France was determined “to support Ukraine and its sovereignty and territorial integrity.”